yyihuang/DeepEP/README.md

     global _buffer

     # The backward process of MoE combine is actually a dispatch
-    # For more advanced usages, please refer to the docs of the `combine` function
+    # For more advanced usages, please refer to the docs of the `dispatch` function
     grad_x, _, _, _, _, event = _buffer.dispatch(grad_combined_x, handle=handle, async_finish=True,
                                                  previous_event=previous_event,
                                                  allocate_on_comm_stream=previous_event is not None)